 In addition to their candidness about couples therapy, Pinkett has also been very open about some of the things she’s worked through in her past – including pornography and sex addiction.
 In a recent interview, she remarked, “maybe I’ll say I had an unhealthy relationship to porn at one point in my life where I was trying to practice abstinence.”
 She also showed the same openness when talking about sex saying, “When I was younger, I definitely think I had a sex addiction of some kind, yes, that everything could be fixed by sex.”

-In society, it’s not easy to acknolwledge that our relationships can be highly flawed, let alone speak candidly about our sex habits.
-We respect both Jada Pinkett and Will Smith for their openness.
+In society, it’s not easy to acknowledge that our relationships can be highly flawed, let alone speak candidly about our sex habits.
+We respect celebrities Jada Pinkett and Will Smith for their openness about therapy.

 While we have chosen 5 people whom we respect for speaking out about therapy and emotional health, there are many more.
 And fortunately, this number keeps increasing.
-We believe that every time someone speaks up, whether that person is a public figure or not, we push society a little further towards embracing the importance emotional health.
+We believe that every time someone speaks up, whether that person is a celebrity, public figure or not, we push society a little further towards embracing the importance of therapy and emotional health.